INTERNATIONAL STUDENTS NOT CURRENTLY IN THE U.S.

 International students who are selected to participate in HIP, and confirm their acceptance of our invitation, will receive Harvard University sponsorship of the J-1 student intern visa.
-International applicants who are already studying at a US college and who are selected for our program will need to obtain 'curricular practical training' (CPT) approval from their college or university.
+The cost of obtaining this visa is the responsibility of the intern.

 For general information, please visit: http://www.hio.harvard.edu/

 Income and expenses borne by international applicants who are selected for our program and commit to participation: